bsc-william-taylor/game-engine-design/README.md

 ## Submission

 A full implementation of the features set out in the coursework was implemented.
-I used OpenGL for drawing the basic shapes with texture support added in the future if wanted.
-Window management was managed with SDL2 with Fonts managed with the True Type Fond library.
+I used OpenGL for drawing the basic shapes with texture support to be added in the future if wanted.
+Window management was done with SDL2 and Fonts were managed with the True Type Font library.
 I also implemented several key design patterns such as those below but no singleton for obvious reasons.

 * Observer pattern
 * Factory pattern